arlonproj/arlon/docs/gen2_overrides_proposal_2.md

     - capi-quickstart-eks.yaml
     ```

-    In this case capi-quickstart-eks.yaml is the name of the base manifest.
+    In this case capi-quickstart-eks.yaml is the name of the cluster template.

 - Now, let's say that our patch file is in another repository.
 This repository should caontain a folder named with the cluster's name and the files inside the cluster named folder are: